Beirut Central District: Nejmeh Square

 Nejmeh Square, or Place de l'Étoile, is the central square in the Downtown area.
 It is home to the Lebanese Parliament and its complementary buildings, two cathedrals, a museum, and several cafes and restaurants.
-Most notable for its Art Deco architecture, the square has become a recognizable icon of Beirut City worldwide.

 The jewel of the square is a 1930s clock-tower with its four-faced Rolex clock.
 The clock tower was a gift from Lebanese-Mexican émigré Michel Abed.
 Today, the square is filled with tourists and locals who come here to dine, walk or enjoy the street life.
 The square is also known for its noticeable population of pigeons.

 In 1994, archaeological diggings underneath the Saint George Greek Orthodox Cathedral in Nejmeh Square identified structural elements of the ancient "Anastasis cathedral", but they were restricted to an area of 316 m2 and failed to unearth the interred Law School of Berytus.

 Waterside Park

 An ambitious future project, this park will be the largest park in the city of Beirut once completed.
-78,000 square meters of green space will comprise this park and help transform it into a recreational attraction for the city and its metropolitan area.
-It will host a public performance space, an open-air amphitheater, retail kiosks, a main entrance pavilion, and will be directly connected to the Sea Corniche.
 The original plans for the park included a prepared strip along its northwestern edge designed to accommodate the Formula One pits, and other temporary Formula One facilities during Grand Prix events.
-However, plans for the future Formula One circuit have been abandoned due to excessive demands from the Formula One Committee.
+However, plans for the future Formula One circuit have been abandoned due to demands from the Formula One Committee.

 Roman Baths Garden

 The "Roman Baths" is a landscaped public space that lies on the eastern slope of the Serail Hill.
 It consists of a garden and a set of uncovered ruins of ancient Roman baths, hence the name of the place.
-Originally discovered in 1968–69, the ruins underwent a thorough cleaning and further excavation in 1995–1997.
-Designed by the British landscaping firm Gillepsies, the Garden's layout is dominated with low-slung glass walls and lookout platforms that can be turned into concert venues, thus giving a 21st-century touch without harming the area's historical fabric.
-The space contains elevated terraces that attempt to revive sights of ancient Mediterranean gardens.
-During the tourism season, the place hosts several open-air concerts and plays.
-Both tourists and locals are drawn to the popular international concerts that the place hosts as part of the World Music Day.
+Originally discovered in 1968–69, the Garden's layout is dominated with low-slung glass walls and lookout platforms that can be turned into concert venues, thus giving a 21st-century touch without harming the area's historical fabric.